fbpx

 • Wear layer – safeguards the pattern

-• Topcoat – adds sheen because it protects the wear layer
+• Topcoat – adds sheen to protect the wear layer

 If you’re designing a space that requires a seamless floor, sheet vinyl flooring is the best option.
-It’s available in many different patterns including hardwood or ceramic tile.
-Traditional sheet vinyl is best installed by professionals because mis-cuts can ruin an entire piece of sheet vinyl flooring.
+It’s available in many different flooring types, including hardwood or ceramic tile and is a cost-effective solution for customers on a budget.
+Traditional sheet vinyl is best installed by professionals because mis-cuts can ruin an entire piece of vinyl flooring.

 Why Choose Resilient Flooring

-Resilient flooring has a smooth surface and has higher resistance from cracks and crevices.
-But there are other benefits of choosing vinyl type flooring instead of tile or hardwood flooring.
+Why are renovation flooring trends seeing a recent rise in resilient flooring popularity?
+Resilient flooring has a smooth surface and higher resistance from cracks and crevices.
+But there are many other benefits of choosing luxury vinyl type waterproof flooring instead of tile or hardwood flooring.

 The number one reason consumers choose resilient flooring is because it’s waterproof.
 Who wouldn’t choose a waterproof option, particularly in rooms susceptible to spills or accidents?
 Bathroom tubs overflooding or dropped wine glass in the kitchen?
-Resilient vinyl flooring is what you need because it’s also easy to clean and maintain.
+Resilient vinyl flooring comes to the rescue with its easy to clean surface.

 Deciding which type of vinyl flooring comes down to examining the space’s atmosphere and size of the room, but the beauty is you aren’t limited to one flooring pattern type.
-Consult one of our flooring experts to help you determine what fits your lifestyle, needs and budget, so you can choose what works best for each room’s specific needs.
+Consult one of our flooring experts or schedule a pre-measure today to help you determine what fits your lifestyle, needs and budget, so you can choose what resilient flooring works best for your room’s specific needs.

 Like this article?
 Share it!